QGEP/docs/en/user-guide/layerexplanations/layerexplanation.rst

 --------

 These two layers are used by the qgep-extension for the profile and the network-following.
 Do not change.
 In database-schema qgep_network.
-You can use the vw_network_segment Layer to show the flow direction, if you use a markerline (filled_arrowhead) as symbol.
+You can use the vw_network_segment layer to show the flow direction, if you use a markerline (filled_arrowhead) as symbol.

 Catchment
 ---------